guillermo-carrasco/BestPracticesWorkshop/README.md

 Write docstrings for all public modules, functions, classes, and methods.
 Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
-This comment should appear after the def line
+This comment should appear after the def line.

 Use the docstrings to document the parameters of your function, so other people can easily understand what the function does: